AlmostGalactic/RetroLang/README.md

 • len – Returns the length of an array
 • reverse – Reverses the order of elements in an array
 • set – Sets a value at a given index in an array
+• inTable – Takes 2 inputs and checks if the first input is in the second input  | Second input is table only

 **Utility Functions:**
 • typeof – Returns the type of a variable